DOROTHY ARMSTRONG

 Biography

 She previously taught the History of Design MA at the Royal College of Art/V&A, and the Master of Fine Art at Edinburgh University’s College of Art.

-She received the V&A’s Clive Wainwright Prize, and the British Institute of Middle Eastern Studies/Abdullah al-Mubarak al-Sabah Scholarship.
+She received her PhD from the Royal College of Art and was the recipient of the V&A’s Clive Wainwright Prize, and the British Institute of Middle Eastern Studies/Abdullah al-Mubarak al-Sabah Scholarship.
 She was educated at the University of Cambridge, London University’s School of Oriental and African Studies, and the Royal College of Art/V&A.

 Expand All